-- IFRS 9, Financial Instruments: Classification and Measurement is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, Financial Instruments: Recognition and Measurement.
+IFRS 9, Financial Instruments: Classification and Measurement is a new standard on classification and measurement of financial assets that will replace IAS 39; Financial Instruments: Recognition and Measurement.
 IFRS 9 has two measurement categories: amortized cost and fair value.
 All equity instruments are measured at fair value.
 A debt instrument is measured at amortized cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
 Otherwise it is measured at fair value through profit or loss.
-The IASB has deferred the mandatory effective date for annual periods beginning on or after January 1, 2015 and has left it open pending the finalization of the impairment and classification and measurement requirements. - IAS 36, Impairment of Assets provides for additional disclosures that may be required in the event the Company recognises an impairment loss or the reversal of an impairment loss.
-IAS 36 is effective for years beginning on or after January 1, 2014.

-The Company has not yet assessed the impact of these standards on its financial reporting.
+The IASB has deferred the mandatory effective date for annual periods beginning on or after January 1, 2018.
+The Company has not yet assessed the impact of this standard on its financial reporting.